 The Concord Premier plan is the credit repair firm’s mid-tier package.
 The monthly fee of $119.95 provides Lexington Law clients with all of the standard credit repair services in the Concord Standard tier, but Concord Premier also includes Report Watch Alerts, a kind of score tracker for extensive, continued credit monitoring.

 Lexington Law’s most aggressive credit repair package is the Premier Plus plan and costs $139.95 per month.
 This tier is recommended for customers with many negative items on their credit reports.
 It includes credit repair services and in Report Watch Alerts provided in the lower two packages.
-Additionally, though, you’ll also get your TransUnion FICO Score, plus these services: Lost Wallet Protection, Junk Mail Reducer and Personal Finance Manager.
+Additionally, though, you’ll also get your TransUnion FICO Score, along with Lost Wallet Protection and Junk Mail Reducer.

 Lexington Law offers discounts to family members and households, as well as veterans and active military personnel.